We know what needs to be done

 Memorial University of Newfoundland

-- The CPSR-funded ViaTherapy app has been downloaded more than 6,400 times in a year and was recently named one of the top five apps at the UK’s leading rehabilitation conference.
+- The CPSR-funded ViaTherapy app has been downloaded more than 6,400 times in a year and was named one of the top five apps at the UK’s leading rehabilitation conference.

 - We commissioned and released a first-ever national report in 2015 on the prevalence of stroke disability, published in the journal Stroke.
 This report quantifies the number of people living with stroke as well as the growing impact.